 Grilled Tequila Fajitas

-Minus any sides, we're going to say this serves six, but anywhere from 6-8 if you have teenagers.
+Minus any sides, we’re going to say this serves eight, as low as ix people if you have teenagers.
 More if you include sides – refried beans and Spanish rice are the most appropriate

 Fajitas are actually pretty crazy easy, but the secrets lie in how you marinade the meat, and how you cook it.
 I’m going to split up the cooking part into two methods, but the marinade is common so let’s start there.

 First, though, I should mention that not all marinades start out as “oh, hells yeah”, so sometimes a little faith is in order.
 This one, for example, starts out life smelling like one of those hole-in-the-wall bars full of same locals you’ll see every time you go.

 It smells like tequila and angst.
 But unlike that bar, it gets better with age.

 Also unlike that bar, you need a decent tequila.
 I used Sauza Commemorativo Anejo, which sounds a little posh, but we’re talking about a 1/2 cup of agave juice – which means there’s plenty left for some kick-ass margaritas.